Beef Stroganoff Pasta Bake

 • Spray the pan again.
 Add the sliced onions and mushrooms and cook over low heat, stirring often, until softened – about 10 minutes.

-• Add the beef stock and Worcestershire sauce and bring to simmer.
+• Add the beef broth (stock) and Worcestershire sauce and bring to simmer.

 • Preheat the grill (broiler)to medium-high.
 Transfer to a baking dish (or you can use the pan if it is oven safe).
 Sprinkle with the grated Parmesan and add freshly ground pepper.